MartinfraDD/Aesthetic-Programming/Mini Exercises/Mini Ex 5/Readme.md

 ```
 I hope I haven't rambled too much, and I apologise for potential grammatical errors.
 Hopefully this has been a fun experience for you, it was a lot of fun making this program.

+P.S.
+I've tried to be more clean with how I write code, trying to use correct indentation and such, I hope it helps make it more legible!